pravega/.github/governance.md

 Votes unrelated to features and code changes must be conducted by email.
 Features and code changes can be voted upon directly on GitHub issues and pull requests.

 #### Email
 To start a vote, send a message to the appropriate email list and prefix the subject with `[VOTE]`.
 For example, if contributors are expected to vote on a release candidate, then the subject should be `[VOTE] Release x.y.z Candidate 0`.
-Votes for new committers and Steering Committee must also be prefixed accordingly.
+Votes for new committers and Steering Committee members must also be prefixed accordingly.

 The initial vote message must contain the deadline for contributors to vote.
 Once the deadline has passed, the initiator can decide to conclude or extend it as needed.
 One reason for extending is not having enough votes.
 See the actions table above for the corresponding time bounds according to the different actions.